 ABC Grooming Instruction Program Student of the Month

-What was the biggest challenge you have faced during externship and how did you overcome?
+What was/is the biggest challenge you faced during your externship and how did you overcome it?

 My biggest challenge was scissoring around the face, especially the eyes, because I was so nervous that I would injure an animal.
 Practicing with my mentor helped me build the confidence I needed.
 I still practice often to help me overcome my fears.

 Describe a humorous moment you witnessed or took part in while working at your externship location.

 My mentor loved to sing to and dance with the dogs as she was grooming them.
 I was able to learn a lot about reading the dogs.
 It was a lot of fun to watch her interact with the animals.

 How did you hear about the ABC program and what convinced you to become certified?